What has changed in your life since you became a mother?

 What’s your advice to all newbie moms?

 Relax and enjoy, or at least try to.
 Your child feels it when you are nervous, stressed or impatient.
 Kids are our own mirrors.
 They copy us.
 And perfection does not exist.
 So do not expect yourself to be perfect.
 Once when I had my down moment as a mother I got a card from my sister-in-law with the following text “No matter how weird it may look like, it’s good as long as it keeps the child happy and quite” Funny and so true.
 The nicest days are when we have nothing planned.
-So many pleasant unexpected things happen than.
+So many pleasant unexpected things happen then.
 But when I have a busy day planned, it all tends to go wrong.
 Kids are unhappy and I’m super frustrated.

 How do you prefer raising your child/children, what works for you?